Talking about research

 RBA: That’s good to know.
 And you are also involved in some clinical research trials where you are looking at the effects of certain treatments – like aspirin.
-Some of them, like the PROMISE (progesterone) and TABLET (thyroxine) trial, are randomised controlled trials, or RCTs.
+Some of them, like the PRISM (progesterone) and TABLET (thyroxine) trials, are randomised controlled trials, or RCTs.
 Can you explain what these terms mean?

 Arri: Sure.
 It is really important to evaluate treatments in high quality studies, so that patients and their doctors can be confident that the treatment does really work.
 The highest quality studies for doing this are called randomised controlled studies, or RCTs.

-PROMISE and TABLET are randomised controlled studies.
-In PROMISE, women will receive either progesterone or a placebo – that is, something that looks like the real treatment but doesn’t have any active ingredients.
+PRISM and TABLET are randomised controlled studies.
+In PRISM, women with early pregnancy bleeding will receive either progesterone or a placebo – that is, something that looks like the real treatment but doesn’t have any active ingredients.
 Neither the doctor nor the patient knows if the patient is taking progesterone or placebo tablets.
 Only after the study has been completed will we know which treatment a patient was taking and whether that treatment made a difference.

-This is important to avoid any ‘biases’, so that if the study shows that progesterone works, then we can be confident that it does really work.
-Equally, if the PROMISE trial shows progesterone does not work, then we can be confident that it does not work.
+This is important to avoid any ‘biases’, so that if the study shows that progesterone reduces the miscarriage rate, then we can be confident that it does really work.
+Equally, if the PRISM trial shows progesterone does not work, then we can be confident that it does not work.
 Patients and doctors need to have confidence in the treatment that they receive and provide, and RCTs gives everyone confidence in the results of a study.